 Once you’ve develop deep listening skills, then you will have no problem mastering effective communication.
 Being able to communicate well—in writing and in speech will set you apart from your peers.
 It will help you excel at work and be recognized for your accomplishments, and it will give you a competitive edge in the job market.

 To communicate effectively, know what you want to say and be clear about your objective.
 90% of communication is non-verbal so make sure the words you are using accurately convey the point you want to make, and that you’ve dealt with your feelings before speaking.
 Take the time to organize your thoughts and deliver them in a straightforward way to ensure people understand what you are saying.

 4. Positive Mindset

 Starting an ambitious new task or taking a leap of faith is always the most challenging aspect of seeking success, but a positive mindset can help propel you past the barrier holding you back.
 With a positive mindset comes more drive to follow a routine, pursue a goal, and work towards it.

 Being optimistic and thinking positively helps you cope with stress faster and more effectively.
-If an unpleasant situation happens, they concentrate on solving it rather than thinking that the things are out of their control.
+If an unpleasant situation happens, you can concentrate on solving it rather than thinking that the things are out of your control.

 People who think positively also tend to live longer and feel better than those who don’t.
 All negative emotions reflect immediately on our body, and when we are stressed and have depressive thoughts, we face sleep problems, feel anxious and dissatisfied with everything.
-We get rid of the destructive thought, we also get rid of their physical result.
+When we get rid of the destructive thought, we also get rid of its physical effect.

 5. Possibility Thinking

 When you have clear vision, strong passion and the resolve to take action, you can inspire and create significant change.
 That is the core of what possibility thinking is all about.
-Possibility thinkers make decisions and make determined commitments to make their vision become a reality.
+Possibility thinkers make decisions and determined commitments to achieve their goals.